Finding a Top Financial Advisor Firm in Tucson, Arizona

 The company claims that it provides as much value as a paid planner in the $900 to $4,000 range.
 This is a service not found at any of the other eight firms on this Tucson financial advisor list.

-With just two advisors, Capital West Partners (CWP) has the fewest number of advisors out of our top 10.
-The fee-based firm has $148 million in assets under management and has two locations, one in northeast Tucson, the other in Phoenix.
-CWP is another fee-only firm, meaning the advisors can only earn compensation from asset management fee percentages or fixed hourly rates.
+With just two advisors, Capital West Partners, LLC (CWP) has the second fewest number of advisors out of our top 10.
+The firm has $150 million in assets under management and is located in northeast Tucson.
+CWP is another fee-only firm, meaning the advisors can only earn compensation from asset management fee percentages and/or fixed hourly rates.

 If you’d like to become a client, you’ll need at least $100,000.
 The firm has three main offerings: financial planning, consulting services and investment management.

-The firm is owned by the two founders, Jason “JJ” Ruther and Jason Crane.
+The firm is owned by its two founders, Jason “JJ” Ruther and Jason Crane.
 Ruther has over 19 years’ experience in financial services.
 Before CWP, he worked as a portfolio manager at a regional brokerage firm.
-He has an undergrad degree in business.
+He has an undergraduate degree in finance.

 Crane is a chartered financial advisor (CFA) and has more than 15 years’ experience in the investment management industry.
-He also has an undergrad business degree.
+He also has an undergraduate business degree.

 Ruther and Crane say “one size does not fit all” when it comes to financial solutions.
 The firm creates customized portfolios for each client.
 This means your money won’t go into a model portfolio that’s pre-built.
 Instead, the advisors will tailor it to meet your situation.
 They’ll look at aspects of your financial situation such as income needs, tax situation, risk tolerance and investment objectives when developing your financial management plan.
 The firm says it focuses on “long-term wealth creation.”
 That means long-term investments rather than short-term trading.

-Founded in 2011, the firm is the second-newest after GR Financial group (founded in 2014).
+Founded in 2011, the firm is the second-newest on our list after GR Financial group (founded in 2014).

-The firm employs one additional person, a certified financial planner (CFP) with more than 30 years of experience in financial services.
+The firm employs one additional person, a certified financial planner (CFP) with more than 30 years of experience in finance.

-Imus Wilkinson & Mundinger Investment Management Investment Philosophy
+Imus Wilkinson & Mundinger Investment Management, LLC Investment Philosophy

 You’ll speak regularly with your advisor about your risk tolerance, cash-flow requirements, legacy planning and investment time frame.